nickjj/runninginproduction.com/_posts/podcast/2019-11-25-3-learn-elixir-and-phoenix-by-building-things-over-at-alchemist-camp.md

 title: "Learn Elixir and Phoenix by Building Things Over at Alchemist Camp"
 description:
-  Mark Wilbur goes over how he built his platform using Phoenix and Elixir.
+  Mark goes over how he built his platform using Phoenix and Elixir.
   It's all hosted on a $10 a month DigitalOcean server.
 ---